 “We have been able to reduce our number of technician visits by more than 25,000.
 That corresponds to approximately 11,500 technician hours saved yearly,” says Stephan Alexander Fly, Operations Manager at Radius.

 Proactive maintenance leads to major savings

 “By giving us a better understanding of the load in our low-voltage grid, the smart meter data also enable us to identify theft better, handle faults and guide our customers in case of outages,” says Stephan.

 For example, voltage data is collected from the meters daily.
-If the “0” is disconnected, outages can occur at customers.
+If the neutral is disconnected, destructive voltage fluctuations can occur.
 This can be time consuming and expensive to repair and can result in customer claims and poor customer experience.

 Key to the green transition

 The new solution will also play a central role in helping Radius support the green transition.
 Today, 56 per cent of Danish electricity consumption is covered by wind and solar energy and by 2030, the country’s electricity system will be completely independent of fossil fuels.